 To easily get around this, the recommended solution is to thin your paints accordingly until they reach a milk-like thickness.
 Thinning the paints can be done with water (if you’re using acrylics), or with a vast array of enamel thinners (if you’re using enamels).
 What I would recommend though is to check if there is a branded thinner sold by the company making the paints.
 It’s usually a better solution.

 Like with many things in life, asking for and giving feedback is the cornerstone of any successful activity.

 I always notice a common theme between the posts by beginners on the social media site Reddit: everybody is looking for advice on how to improve their results.
 No matter how much experience we accumulate, there is always a lot left to learn.
 Provided you find positive communities (r/modelmakers and The Mediocre Modelers group or this site’s companion Facebook group instantly come to mind), people will go out of their way to share a lot of insight and to give you specific tips for your situation.

-Hopefully, these tricks will be useful in making your modeling life a bit easier and in turning your models into fantastic pieces and improve your layouts.
+Hopefully, these tricks will be useful in making your modelling life a bit easier and turning your models into fantastic pieces..

 Words and pictures (c) Tank Kingdom.com and reproduced here by kind permission.